Hackhard/hacktoberfest18-ft/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 ## What is Hacktoberfest'18?
 Hacktoberfest is a global event which motivates open source contributors to boost up their contribution.
 As well as it is a month-long celebration of open source software in partnership with GitHub.
-In addition to that by contributing to this challenge you can earn a limited edition T-Shirt.
+In addition to that by contributing to this challenge, you can earn a limited edition T-Shirt.

 ## First Contributions